 3.1.
 Once the first row is in place, continue to lay out the planks.
+Remain working from at least four open cartons.
 Be sure to blend the planks and stagger the end joints a minimum of 6" apart to ensure a favorable appearance.